Kevin-Trivino/Hulu-Subscriptions-SQL-Tableau/README.md

 ![Screenshot 2024-07-24 at 11 59 32](https://github.com/user-attachments/assets/7752e1e9-031d-4878-beb9-cbfc832a59d3)

 ## Dataset
-Synthetic hulu dataset generated based on subscription and sales infromation from external sources such as news and media outlets.
+Synthetic hulu dataset generated based on subscription and sales infromation from external sources such as news and media outlets form 2022-2023.

 ## Metrics and Dimensions
 Sales: Total subscription sales from Basic, No Ads, and Live TV Hulu plans